freenas/freenas-docs/userguide/reporting.rst

 Data files are saved in :file:`/var/db/collectd/rrd/`.

-The reporting data file recording method is controlled by the :menuselection:`System --> System Dataset` :guilabel:`Reporting database` option.
-When deselected, data files are recorded in a temporary filesystem and copied hourly to on-disk files.

-When
-:menuselection:`System --> System Dataset`
-:guilabel:`Reporting database` is enabled, data files are written directly to the :ref:`System Dataset`.

 .. warning:: Reporting data is frequently written and should not be stored on the boot pool or |os-device|.